 If you’re thinking about adding Rhodiola rosea to your recipe, you should know that this supplement is mainly sold in powder or tablet form.
 For those planning to use it in a homemade energy drink recipe, you should opt to get it in powder form.
 Then, you can simply mix it into your drink before serving it!

-5 of the Best Homemade Energy Drink Recipes
+5 Best Homemade Energy Drink Recipes

 Ready to get started and whip up something that is absolutely delicious?
 We hear you.
 Now that you know about some of the best superfood ingredients, let’s take a look at some simple homemade energy drink recipes.